Barnet Property Investment: Best Buy-to-Let Areas 2025

 West Barnet

-If you’re new to property, or just starting out through a property training course, areas like New Southgate (N11) in East Barnet, North Finchley (N12) in Central Barnet and Hendon (NW4) in West Barnet offer potentially more affordable prices for the average buyer looking for value.
+If you're new to property, or just starting out through a property training course, areas like New Southgate (N11) in East Barnet, North Finchley (N12) in Central Barnet and Edgware (HA8) in West Barnet offer the most affordable deposit requirements in Barnet, all under £165,000.

 How to Invest in Buy-to-Let in Barnet